nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 ### UI Design

-It will be kinda boring just to copy existing DEV.TO design and layout, so why don’t we experiment a little bit.
+It will be kinda boring just to copy the existing DEV design and layout, so why don’t we experiment a little bit.
 You have probably already heard of the new UI trend — neumorphism.
 If you missed it somehow, read more about it [here](https://uxdesign.cc/neumorphism-in-user-interfaces-b47cef3bf3a6).

-We can find a lot of [dribbble shots](https://dribbble.com/tags/neumorphism) (from where this trend came from), but still only a few examples of real-world web apps built with neumorphism style interface, so we just can’t miss the chance to recreate it with CSS and Vue.js.
+We can find a lot of [Dribbble shots](https://dribbble.com/tags/neumorphism) (from where this trend came from), but still only a few examples of real-world web apps built with neumorphism style interface, so we just can’t miss the chance to recreate it with CSS and Vue.js.
 It’s simple, clean and fresh.

 I am not going to describe the styling aspect of this application in detail, but if you are interested, you can check this awesome article from [CSS Tricks](https://css-tricks.com/neumorphism-and-css/) about neumorphism and CSS.